 So how do you get your baby to latch better, or in other words, deeper?

 There are a range of different techniques that can be used to encourage a better latch during feeding time.
-We’ve put together a list of some of our favourite methods that we have experienced good results with.
-Read on to find out more!
+We’ve put together a list of some of our favourite methods to help you get a deep, pain-free latch.

 Understand Hunger Cues

-Crying is actually a fairly late stage hunger cue and can make latching even more difficult.
-If you found it difficult to make a latch when your baby is relatively calm, it’s made infinitely more difficult when your little one is super upset!
+Crying is actually a fairly late stage hunger cue.
+It’s harder to latch an upset baby!
 Learning your baby’s hunger cues can help you avoid an upset baby and ensure a better latch.
 Don’t worry mama – it takes a while to learn those cues.
-You won’t know what they are at first, and that’s normal.
 It will come with time, we promise.
 Baby wearing and keeping baby near, even skin-to-skin will help you see these early cues.

 Once you’ve mastered the cross-cradle hold, you can move onto the cradle hold.
 This one is a good long-term nursing solution for most mamas, as once you get the hang of it, it’s easy and comfortable.